 The ideas of the self-determination of people took center stage in the process thanks in part to the Carter Administration in the US and the emergence of Amnesty International.
 The latter benefited from Soviet and Eastern European dissidents as well as from Latin American voices denouncing coups, military rule and outright repression supported by US foreign policy.

 The scene started to change in the late 1970s when human started to replaced anti-colonialism and revolutionary movements to become the prime mover for progressive social change.
-Forty years later, the human rights utopia is now being challenged from many sides.
+Forty years later, human rights utopia is now being challenged from many sides.
 But its replacement has yet to emerge – unless we consider populist ideology as its bastard child.

 Moyn, Samuel.
 2010.
 The Last Utopia: Human Rights in History.
 Cambridge: Harvard University Place.
 ISBN: 978-0-674-04872-0.